 Jonas Salzgeber begins The Little Book of Stoicism by saying that he learned all kinds of subjects in school.

-All kind of them, except, well..
+All kinds of them, except, well..
 How to actually live well.

 And that’s exactly what the ancient world philosophy used to be helpful for: a practical school of thought to help people lead better lives.